-Home Reading Books allow a gradual introduction and reinforcements to new sounds, blends and key words introduced in class.
+Home Reading Books are sent out and changed every Tuesday and Friday.
+They allow a gradual introduction and reinforcements to new sounds, blends and key words introduced in class.

 HOMEWORK:

 Homework will be set very occasionally when it can enhance a concept introduced in class or allow us to share some in-class learning with you at home effectively.
 Kindergarten homework may consist of a short Literacy, Numeracy and/or Topic activity or game.
 Typically, no more than 20 minutes should be spent on any of these activities, although they can be repeated if your child is motivated.